Do I need an NRE/NRO account to send money to India as an NRI?

 Even I didn’t know about this requirement at the start.

-However, as soon as I came to know of this law, I straight away switched my Indian savings account to NRO account to deposit any earnings in India.
+However, as soon as I came to know of this law, I straight away switched my Indian savings account to an NRO account to deposit any earnings in India.

 This question is for a separate post.
 But I will try to explain it very briefly here and then do an elaborate post on whether to choose NRO or NRE account later.

-In plain terms, NRO account is to deposit your INR income in India.
-If you have any income in India like from rental property, the stock market, dividend or any other investments, you need an NRO account.
+In plain terms, an NRO account is to deposit your INR income in India.
+If you have any income in India like from passive income sources like rental property, the stock market, dividends or any other investments, you need an NRO account.

 Any payments towards insurance premiums, EMIs for loans you took while in India should also be paid using NRO account.
 You can send money from the UK to India to an NRO account without any issues as long as all taxes due are paid in the UK.

 NRE account is only to deposit earnings from employment overseas.